Self Assessment Tax: Meaning, Calculation, and How to Pay

 Conclusion

-Calculation and payment of self-assessment tax returns in India enable taxpayers to fulfil their obligation towards the government.
-Apart from the obligation towards the government, an individual also has a responsibility to ensure his well-being and that of his family.
+Calculation and payment of self-assessment tax in India enable taxpayers to fulfil their obligation towards the government.
+Apart from the obligation to the government, an individual also has a responsibility to ensure their own well-being and that of their family.
+This obligation can be fulfilled by purchasing the best health insurance plan that suits your unique needs.

 Disclaimer / TnC